The Hidden Harbor Mystery

 The Hidden Harbor Mystery is Volume 14 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.

-This book was written for the Stratemeyer Syndicate in 1935, purportedly by Leslie McFarlane; however, the writing style is noticeably different from other books in the series known to have been written by McFarlane.
-Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
+This book was written for the Stratemeyer Syndicate in 1935, purportedly by Leslie McFarlane.
+However, the writing style is noticeably different from other books in the series known to have been written by McFarlane.
+Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1961 by James Beuchler resulting in two different stories with the same title.

 The original story contained racial stereotypes which were removed during the revision.
 For example, the chief villain, a young black man named Luke Jones is described in the 1935 edition as "the worst scoundrel we have ever come across", but is completely removed from the 1961 version, and most characters identifiable as black have been reworked as racially ambiguous.

 Plot summary (revised edition)

 The Hardy boys meet Mr. Bart Worth who is the editor of the Larchmont Record.
 He explains that Mr. Samuel Blackstone has sued him for printing a story accusing his ancestors of being pirates.
-Mr. Worth also tells the Hardy boys about the long-standing feud between the Blackstone and the Rand families over ownership of a pond in Hidden Harbor.
+Mr. Worth also tells the Hardy boys about the long-standing feud between the Blackstone and the Rand families over ownership of a pond in Larchmont.

 The Hardy boys accept Mr. Worth’s case and, along with their friend Chet Morton, drive to Georgia.
 Once they have set up a camp on the beach between the two properties, the boys begin to investigate the Rand and Blackstone estates.
-They are surprised to find a ‘sea monster’ in the pond and to witness Mr. Rand being hit over the head with a vase by Mr. Blackstone, only moments later to find the vase intact and Mr. Rand missing.
+They are surprised to find a ‘sea monster’ in the pond and to witness Mr. Rand being hit over the head with a vase by Mr. Blackstone.
+Moments later, they find the vase intact and Mr. Rand missing.
+They also discover that the disputed pond had in the 19th century been a harbor (the Hidden Harbor of the title) used by pirates before a hurricane cut off its access to the ocean.

 Despite the efforts of their enemies, the Hardy boys manage to find Mr. Rand and recover a treasure chest containing historical records which prove that the accusations Mr. Worth made in his article were all true.
 The feud is settled when Mr. Rand and Mr. Blackstone decide to work together to harvest the valuable cypress trees from Hidden Harbor.